kuznetsovaks/MD_variants/README.md

 The `results` directory contains final variant tables of two levels.
 The final fasta files with the translated protein sequences can be accessed on [figshare.com](https://figshare.com/articles/dataset/Results_fasta_files_for_A_systematic_mapping_of_the_genomic_and_proteomic_variation_associated_with_monogenic_diabetes_/21444963)

+The `HCS` directory contains the example of reproduction of the pipeline on Hajdu-Cheney syndrome (HCS).